-а b c (a imes b)
+a b c (a \times b)

-% of total stock owned % of tax year held vnership e year
+% of total stock owned % of tax year held % of ownership for the year

-А 50 40 50 50 25 +20 45
+Α 50 40 50 50 25 +20 45

 В 50 40 50 50 25 +20 45

 С 20 50 10 10

-Total .100%
+Total

 If there was a change in shareholders or in the relative interest in stock the shareholders owned during the tax year, each shareholder's pro rata share items generally are figured by multiplying the Schedule K amount by the percentage in item A. However, if a shareholder terminated his or her entire interest in the corporation during the year or a qualifying disposition took place, the corporation may elect to allocate income and expenses, etc., as if the tax year consisted of 2 tax years, the first of which ends on the day of the termination or qualifying disposition.
-See Special Rules on page 14 for more details.
+See Special Rules starting on page 16 for more details.
 Each shareholder's pro rata share items are figured separately for each period on a daily basis, based on the percentage of stock held by the shareholder on each day.